beccaa9116/EDA-electronic-sales/README.md

 ## 🧮 Visualizations

-- **Bar Charts**: Used for comparing sales across product categories and regions.
+- **Bar Charts**: Used for comparing sales across product categories and regions
-- **Scatter Plots**: To examine relationships between price and sales volume.
+- **Scatter Plots**: To examine relationships between price and sales volume
-- **Box Plots**: To identify outliers and understand sales distribution within various categories.
+- **Box Plots**: To identify outliers and understand sales distribution within various categories